Andrew Flintoff: 2005: Ashes winner

 Following the Test series in South Africa in December 2004 and January 2005, Flintoff flew home for surgery on his left ankle, leading to worries he might not regain fitness in time for The Ashes.
 In fact, following a rehabilitation programme of swimming and hill-walking, he recovered ahead of schedule and was able to return to action for Lancashire in April.

 In the Second Test against Australia at Edgbaston in August 2005, he broke Ian Botham's 1981 record of six sixes in an Ashes Test Match with five in the first innings and a further four in the second innings; he scored 141 runs in total.
 In the same game he took a total of seven wickets (across both innings), including the wickets of Langer and Ponting in his first over in Australia's run-chase.
 He managed all this despite a shoulder injury early in the second innings.
 England won the game by just two runs and saved their hopes of regaining the Ashes.
 Flintoff was named 'Man of the Match' and captain Michael Vaughan subsequently dubbed the match "Fred's Test" in honour of his achievement.

 Flintoff scored a century during England's crucial win at Trent Bridge.
 He took five wickets on the fourth day of the final Test match, enabling England to go off for bad light and helping them eventually to secure a draw and regain the Ashes.

 For his achievements throughout the 2005 Ashes series, he was named as "Man of the Series" by Australian coach, John Buchanan.
 His achievement also won him the inaugural Compton-Miller Medal.
 He was also awarded the Freedom of the City of Preston.

 In October 2005, Flintoff shared the Sir Garfield Sobers Trophy for the ICC player of the year award with Jacques Kallis of South Africa.
-In December 2005, Flintoff was crowned BBC Sports Personality of the Year for 2005, the first cricketer since Botham in 1981.
-In the New Year's Honours List for 2006, Flintoff was appointed an MBE for his role in the successful Ashes side.
+In December 2005, Flintoff was named BBC Sports Personality of the Year for 2005, the first cricketer since Botham in 1981.
+In the New Year's Honours List for 2006, Flintoff was appointed an MBE for his role in the successful Ashes team.
 In January 2006, Flintoff was presented with the Freedom of the City award for Preston, Lancashire.
 The award was presented to Flintoff by the mayor of Preston.
 Other recipients of the award include Sir Tom Finney and Nick Park.